nf-core/tools/docs/lint_errors.md

   * Dockerhub handle for a single default container for use by all processes.
   * Must specify a tag that matches the pipeline version number if set.
   * If the pipeline version number contains the string `dev`, the DockerHub tag must be `:dev`
-* `params.input`
-  * Input parameter to specify input data, specify this to avoid a warning
-  * Typical usage:
-    * `params.input`: Input data that is not NGS sequencing data

 The following variables are depreciated and fail the test if they are still present: